 And then there are the many, many contacts we have around the mountains and in resorts: from the ski instructors, Warren Smith and Phil Smith, through to ski bums/seasonaires and our readers who keep us up to date.

-Warren Smith coaches the Royal Family in Verbier, is a ski teacher to the stars & celebrities and coaches the contestants for Channel 4's The Jump.
+Warren Smith coaches the Royal Family in Verbier, is a ski teacher to the stars & celebrities and coached the contestants for Channel 4’s The Jump.

-Dozens of different writers have contributed to PlanetSKI over the years and continue to write for us - Andy Glenn, Morwen Williams, Brenda Griffiths, Ian Anderson and Kevin Geary from the BBC.
+Dozens of different writers have contributed to PlanetSKI over the years and continue to write for us – Andy Glenn, Morwen Williams, Brenda Griffiths, Ian Anderson, Simon Wilson and Kevin Geary from the BBC.

 Squash Falconer is a mountaineer and adventurer who is based in Tignes year-round.

-She regulalry tells us about her adventures - whether it be climbing Everest or summer ski touring in Norway.
+She regularly tells us about her adventures – whether it be climbing Everest or summer ski touring in Norway.

 She also has a passion for motorbikes.

-Xavier Adam, Guy Ordway, Catie Friend, Christian Ferree and Sarah Vizard have also contributed.
+Xavier Adam, Guy Ordway, Christian Ferree and Sarah Vizard have also contributed.

 They either live in the Alps or are regular skiers and snowboarders.

 PlanetSKI has clocked up well over 12,000 news stories and with more than 16.6m people viewing the site since we launched.